How do you do math the Charlotte Mason way?

 There are a few conflicts between Charlotte Mason’s philosophy and attempting to make math fun.
 First, Charlotte Mason believed that children have a strong intrinsic drive to learn from birth.
 This is not a desire that needs external motivation – it simply needs to be protected.
 We can certainly enjoy a subject, play math games, sing songs, and have fun in lessons, but we should be very cautious if we find ourselves thinking, ‘Perhaps if I could add in this fun activity or game, my child will start to like math’.

 This is due to a second conflict.
 Charlotte Mason firmly believed that math is worth studying for its own sake.
-She writes in Philosophy of Education,

-The reason mathematics is included in a Charlotte Mason homeschool is that it is beautiful and true.
+As I wrote above, the reason mathematics is included in a Charlotte Mason homeschool is that it is beautiful and true.
 These qualities are intrinsic to mathematics and this is what we rely on to motivate our children in the subject, rather than gimmicks.

 Finally, attempting to make math fun sends our children crucial messages about the subject – messages that contradict the idea that math is worth studying for its own sake.
 If we feel we need to make math palatable to our children, we are subtly telling them, ‘Math isn’t good in itself.
 It is an obligation – something to get through.’
 It’s a bit like hiding pureed vegetables in chocolate brownies.
 Our expectation is that our children won’t like what is good in itself and good for them – and our actions affirm this message to them.